JimOfLeisure/c3sat/readme.md

 Somewhere in here there is/was some REST API server code.
 I don't see it in the recent branches, so I may have deleted it in favor of the GraphQL server code.
 The GraphQL code is much more versatile.

 - parseciv3 in parseciv3/* : Originally intended to read the Civ3 save file data into defined structures, but it's not all the way there.
-I still use it to read save and BIC/X/Q files (compressed or uncompressed).
 - civ3decompress in civ3decompress/ implements an i/o reader for compressed Civ3 files.
-The parseciv3 package uses it when it detects a compressed file.
+Its ReadFile will auto-detect whether or not a Civ3 file is compressed.
   - Decompress is implemented based on the description of PKWare Data Compression Library at https://groups.google.com/forum/#!msg/comp.compression/M5P064or93o/W1ca1-ad6kgJ
   - However this is only a partial implementation; The Huffman-coded literals of header 0x01 are not implemented here as they are not needed for my purpose
-- civ3satgql in civ3satgql/* : This is the main workhorse of the current versions of executables.
+- queryciv3 in queryciv3/* : This is the main workhorse of the current versions of executables.
 It implements a GraphQL query api server to pull data from Civ3 saves by seeking to known offsets from named or known reference points.

 Non-Go code: